hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprpaper.md

 ### Run at Startup

-To run hypridle at startup, edit `hyprland.lua` and add:
+To run hyprpaper at startup, edit `hyprland.lua` and add:
 ```lua
 hl.on("hyprland.start", function()
   hl.exec_cmd("hyprpaper")